• Skip to main content

 How to Change Router IP Address

-In addition to User Name and Password, you can add another layer of security to your network by changing its IP Address.
-You will find below the steps to change Router IP Address in Windows 10.
+While you can prevent unauthorized access to your Router by using a User Name and Password, you can add yet another layer of security by changing the IP Address of your Router.

 Change Router IP Address

-1. Open Chrome or any other web browser on your computer.
+1. Open Google Chrome or any other web browser on your computer.

-2. Enter the default IP address of your Router (192.168.0.1 or similar) in the search bar and press the enter key.
+2. Enter the default or current IP address of the Router in the search bar and press the enter key.

 Router IP Address